This guide was developed to help identify those library resources that support direct linking.

-Direct linking may be used on class syllabi/websites, ereserves, or Owlspace to direct the reader to fulltext articles of interest to the area of study.
+Direct linking may be used on class syllabi/websites, electronic reserves, or Canvas (or Owlspace) to direct the reader to full text articles of interest to the area of study.
 As a link to subscribed content (and unlike downloading PDFs for these purposes), you provide easy yet secure access to desired readings, without activating the need for copyright clearance fees.

-Almost all of these stable links wil still require that the user be a) on campus, or b) include a "proxy prefix" that enabled the user to login with their NetID and password.
+Almost all of these stable links will still require that the user be a) on campus, or b) include a "proxy prefix" that enabled the user to login with their NetID and password.

-If you wish to build a syllabus, eresources or Owlspace link to library resources that will support off-campus access, be sure to add the "proxy prefix" to whatever stable URL you generate from these instructions
+If you wish to build a link to library resources that will support off-campus access, be sure to add the "proxy prefix" to whatever stable URL you generate as found in the following examples.

 Students and other users will not be required to login to the proxy when on-campus (except if using the Visitor wireless network).